awsdocs/amazon-dynamodb-developer-guide/doc_source/Limits.md

 For any table or global secondary index, the minimum settings for provisioned throughput are 1 read capacity unit and 1 write capacity unit\.

-An AWS account places some default limits on the throughput you can provision\.
+AWS places some default limits on the throughput you can provision\.
 These are the limits unless you request a higher amount\.
 To request a service limit increase see [https://aws\.amazon\.com/support](https://aws.amazon.com/support)\.
 + US East \(N\.
 Virginia\) Region:
   + Per table – 40,000 read capacity units and 40,000 write capacity units
   + Per account – 80,000 read capacity units and 80,000 write capacity units
 + All Other Regions:
   + Per table – 10,000 read capacity units and 10,000 write capacity units
   + Per account – 20,000 read capacity units and 20,000 write capacity units
 **Note**
  All the account's available throughput can be applied to a single table or across multiple tables\.